copier-org/copier/docs/configuring.md

 -   **multiline**: When set to `true`, it allows multiline input.
 This is especially useful when `type` is `json` or `yaml`.

 -   **when**: Condition that, if `false`, skips the question.

-If it is a boolean, it is used directly (although it's a bit absurd in that case).
+    If it is a boolean, it is used directly, but it's a bit absurd in that case.

     If it is a string, it is converted to boolean using a parser similar to YAML, but only for boolean values.

     This is most useful when [templated](#prompt-templating).

+    If a question is skipped, its answer will be:

+    -   The default value, if you're generating the project for the 1st time.
+    -   The last answer recorded, if you're updating the project.

+    !!! example

+        ```yaml title="copier.yaml"
+        project_creator:
+            type: str

+        project_license:
+            type: str
+            choices:
+                - GPLv3
+                - Public domain

+        copyright_holder:
+            type: str
+            default: |-
+                {% if project_license == 'Public domain' -%}
+                    {#- Nobody owns public projects -#}
+                    nobody
+                {%- else -%}
+                    {#- By default, project creator is the owner -#}
+                    {{ project_creator }}
+                {%- endif %}
+            # Only ask for copyright if project is not in the public domain
+            when: "{{ project_license != 'Public domain' }}"

 !!! example